1jour1vin

 Wine noted (guide 2013) 1*Star (Very successful wine)

-This vintage has received three "coups de coeur" awards for white wines (the last one for the 2008 vintage).
-Once again, it justifies its ranking in this category with this pure Sauvignon wine, which creates a springtime atmosphere with its aromas of hawthorn, mock orange, and white peach, accompanied by a lovely citrus note.
-Rich and long, this 2010 also shows a beautiful freshness that will allow it to be enjoyed as an aperitif or with fine seafood such as scallops and sole fillets.
+This vintage has earned three "Coups de Coeur" awards for white wines (the most recent for the 2008).
+Once again, it justifies its standing in this category with this pure Sauvignon Blanc, which evokes a springtime atmosphere with its aromas of hawthorn, mock orange, and white peach, accompanied by a lovely citrus note.
+Rich and long-lasting, this 2010 vintage also displays a lovely freshness that makes it perfect as an aperitif or paired with fine seafood such as scallops and sole fillets.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France